Pet AnimalsCat Breeds

 BREED: Maine Coon

-The cat named Maine Coon was first mentioned in 1861, in reference to a black and white specimen named Captain Jenks of the Horse Marine.
-It was not uncommon to see Maine Coons at the then-new and popular events called Cat Shows held in Boston and New York.
+The name “Maine Coon” first appeared in 1861 in reference to a black and white specimen named Captain Jenks of the Horse Marine.
+It was not uncommon to find Maine Coons at the newly popular Cat Shows held in Boston and New York at that time.

 Maine Coon Breed Characteristics